 For a number of reasons, now is a great time to visit Hong Kong Disneyland.
 In the past, the majority of crowds have hailed from mainland China.
 However, less mainlanders visit Hong Kong these days (for a variety of reasons).
 On top of that, the opening of Shanghai Disney draws people away from Hong Kong.
 That means you have fewer crowds to deal with.

-On top of all that, Hong Kong Disneyland improved greatly since my last visit in 2015.
+On top of all that, Hong Kong Disneyland improved greatly since my visit in 2015.
 The Ironman Experience, Mickey and the Wondrous Book, and Fairytale Forest have all opened.
-To attract visitors, Hong Kong Disneyland currently runs Hyperspace Mountain, the Star Wars version of Space Mountain.
-As of June, you’ll no longer be able to see this version at Disneyland in California anymore so Hong Kong will be it.
-And with lower crowds it’s easier to get your kids into Trials of the Jedi Temple.
+With lower crowds it’s easier to get your kids into Trials of the Jedi Temple.

 2. Avoid Chinese holidays and weekends, don’t worry so much about Hong Kong holidays